MicrosoftDocs/microsoft-salescopilot-docs/articles/view-opportunity-summary.md

 1. In Outlook, open an email or the scheduled meeting.
 1. Open the **Copilot for Sales** pane.
     The opportunity summary is displayed in the **Opportunity summary** card.
-If you have a license for People.ai, insights from People.ai are also displayed.
-More information: [View People.ai insights](people-ai-insights.md)

 ## View data source in summary